Last Updated on January 7, 2023 by Ellen Christian

 Bath Tea Recipe

 Using herbs in my beauty routine is one of my favorite self-care rituals.
 I love the scents.
 And, I love knowing that they are good for my skin.
 Have you had a chance to try these self-care beauty routine tips?

 If you’d like to try another beauty recipe with herbs, you might want to try these herbal bath bombs next.
 I just love the scent.

-This bath tea DIY is a simple herbal bath additive that will help soothe and care for your skin.
-It uses fresh herbs that you can easily find at your natural grocery store.
+This bath tea DIY is a simple herbal bath additive to help soothe and care for your skin.
+It uses fresh herbs easily found at your natural grocery store.

 Or, you can shop online at a store like Amazon and find them there.